 Mercedes-Benz X-Class specification

-Mercedes-Benz X-Class engine and driveline
+Mercedes-Benz X-Class engine, transmission and handling

 Mercedes-Benz X-Class towing and load area